 Ramanan “Marathons focus on key social issues including affordable healthcare, quality education for all, sanitation and waste management, climate change among others to drive practical aspects towards developing prototypes for problems.
 These festive and marathons promote foundation of scientific and problem seed in children backed by a self-assurance at an early age of life.”

 Q).
-I begin my conversation highlighting India achievement in recent years in global arena in entrepreneurship and innovation.
+Nishant, The middle Road begins the interview with Ramanan, Atal Innovation Mission, highlighting India achievement in recent years in global arena in entrepreneurship and innovation.
 Today India is the third largest start-up ecosystem in the world, thanks to the policies taken by the present Indian government.
 India has leapfrogged to present 63rd position from 142 position in 2014 in Ease of Doing Business through proactive and market friendly technology enabled processes and policies with an underlying foundation in best sustainable practices.
 Before we delve into specifics of policies, do share holistic journey in achieving this milestone.
 Going further India’s position in top 50 is assured, but would you like to discuss further initiatives to be in the top 30 countries in the Ease of Doing Business index?

 To structure an entrepreneurship and innovation focussed ecosystem, a multi-stakeholders model works best, which includes all actors within the development, business and educational sector including non-profits, corporates, foundations, academia, investors (seed/angel/ VCs/impact), philanthropists, mentors, subject matter experts, opinion makers, civic societies backed by a major thrust by the government.
 Here, Atal Incubation Centres, one of the key AIM initiatives works best in facilitating Start-up ecosystem.